oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

   .. group-tab:: Classification

-    For each tree in the forest it finds the leaf node that gives the label.
-The forest chooses the label :math:`y` taking the majority of trees in the forest voting for that label.
+    For each tree in the forest, it finds the leaf node that gives :math:`x_i` its label.
+The label :math:`y` that the majority of trees in the forest vote for is chosen as the predicted label for the query vector :math:`x_i`.

   .. group-tab:: Regression